Adelaide Crapsey

 Adelaide Crapsey (September 9, 1878 – October 8, 1914) was an American poet.
 She was born in Brooklyn, New York, and raised in Rochester, New York.
 Her parents were the businesswoman Adelaide T. Crapsey and the Episcopal priest Algernon Sidney Crapsey, who moved from New York City to Rochester.

 Early life

-Adelaide Crapsey was born on September 9, 1878, in Brooklyn Heights, New York.
-Her parents were Algernon Sidney Crapsey (1847–1927) and Adelaide (Trowbridge) Crapsey (1855–1950).
+Crapsey was born on September 9, 1878, in Brooklyn Heights, New York.
+Her parents were Algernon Sidney Crapsey and Adelaide (Trowbridge) Crapsey.
 She was their third child, after her brother, Philip, and her sister, Emily.
-Adelaide was baptized on November 1, 1878, in Trinity Church in New York City, where her father was an assistant minister.
-Before Adelaide was a year old, her father had become the rector of St. Andrew's Episcopal Church in Rochester, N. Y. His family followed him to Rochester from New York City on the canal boat.
+Adelaide was baptized on November 1, 1878, at Trinity Church in New York City, where her father was an assistant minister.
+Before she was a year old, her father had become the rector of St. Andrew's Episcopal Church in Rochester, New York.
+His family followed him to Rochester from New York City on the canal boat.

 In Rochester, Adelaide attended the public schools.

 Higher education

 Crapsey was "raised in a liberal environment that encouraged great expectations for women."

 After leaving the Rochester public schools, Adelaide with her sister Emily entered Kemper Hall in 1893.
 Kemper Hall was an Episcopalian woman's college preparatory school in Kenosha, Wisconsin.
 At Kemper Hall, she took the college preparatory courses which included Latin and French.
 She was the editor of the school magazine and she played and refereed basketball.
 She graduated in 1897 as the valedictorian for her class.